 Transformers Prime is the darkest and edgiest Transformers cartoon thus far.
 There's far less comic relief; disease, brutality, and the undead are common thematic elements; and deaths are common (the Autobots are actually shown killing Decepticons).
 Heck, in the first episode a character is killed by Starscream rather violently and his death is mourned throughout the series.
 Whenever a character is killed, they don't come back and are only referenced.

-The Powerpuff Girls underwent this slightly for the movie.
-It was edgier and more serious than the majority of the series — not that that's hard to accomplish.
+The movie was edgier and more serious than the majority of the series — not that that's hard to accomplish.

 The episode "Knock it Off" had them sell the formula Dick Hardly, a villain who, despite having no superpowers, was thought by most fans to be the worst villain they ever fought, even worse than Him.
 He was an unscrupulous and cruel man who used the stuff to started cranking out "EXTREME" Powerpuff Girls.
 He used more Chemical X and less of the other ingredients resulting in malformed girls, whom he abused or callously destroyed, and for no reason other than greed.
 Later when he wouldn't give up the Chemical X he drinks it and turned into a monster and nearly sucked the life out of the girls leaving them sickly green and covered in spots.
 The professor and their clones were just barely able to save them.
 It was little wonder that Dick was the only originally-human villain on the show who was Killed Off for Real.